harrysof/Cartoonia/README.md

 ```
 cartoonia/
 ├── index.html         # Main HTML structure (4 screens)
 ├── styles.css         # Complete design system
-├── app.js          # Interactive JavaScript
+├── app.js             # Interactive JavaScript (prototype UI)
+├── config.js*         # Optional — put your YOUTUBE_API_KEY here (see README)
 └── assets/
     └── fox-mascot.jpg  # Mascot character
 ```
+* `config.js` is optional for the prototype; required only if you want to enable real YouTube integration.

 ## 🎯 Prototype Notes

-This is a **UI prototype only** - no actual functionality is implemented:
+This is a **UI prototype only** — no full backend functionality is implemented by default:
-- No real YouTube API integration
+- No real YouTube API integration unless you add a valid API key and implement calls
 - No actual Higgsfield AI connection
 - No backend filtering logic
 - All interactions are visual demonstrations